easytarget/esp32-cam-webserver/README.md

 ## Setup:

 * For programming you will need a suitable development environment, I use the Arduino IDE, but this code should work in the Espressif development environment too.
-* Follow [This Guide](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md) to set up the Espressif Arduino core in the IDE.
+* Make sure you are using the [latest version](https://www.arduino.cc/en/main/software#download) of the IDE and then follow [This Guide](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md) to set up the Espressif Arduino core for the IDE.
+* If you have a development board (anything that can be programmed via a standard USB cable/jack on the board itself) you are in luck.
+Just plug it in and skip ahead to the [config](#config) section.
+Remember to set your board model.
 * The AI-THINKER board requires use of an external **3.3v** serial adapter to program; I use a `FTDI Friend` adapter, for more about this read AdaFruits excellent [FTDI Friend guide](https://learn.adafruit.com/ftdi-friend).
 * Be careful not to use a 5v serial adapter since this will damage the ESP32.

-### Wiring
+### Wiring for AI-THINKER Boards (and similar clone-alikes)

-Is pretty simple, see the diagram below.
+Is pretty simple, You just need jumper wires, no soldering really required, see the diagram below.
 ![Hoockup](Docs/hookup.png)
 * Connect the **RX** line from the serial adapter to the **TX** pin on ESP32
 * The adapters **TX** line goes to the ESP32 **RX** pin